mukmalone/ros_hideandseek/README.md

 # Hide and seek game in ROS #

+This repository hosts the source code for the ROS < ros_hideandseek > package which implements a search routine for the Robot Operating System (ROS 1 Noetic) using turtlesim.

 ![image info](./pictures/HideandSeek.gif)

 I created this game to practice with some of the beginner ROS concepts.